 The Bottom Line: Epicenter of Coronavirus in Colombia – Bogotá is the Epicenter

 The bottom line is that Bogotá is the epicenter of coronavirus in Colombia.
-The city of Bogotá on December 8 had 28.4 percent of total coronavirus cases in Colombia, 34.2 percent of active cases and 23.0 percent of coronavirus deaths, while Bogotá only has about 15 percent of the population of Colombia.
+The city of Bogotá on June 14 had 29.0 percent of all coronavirus cases in Colombia, 49.9 percent of active cases and 21.7 percent of coronavirus deaths in Colombia.

 Be careful about articles in the English-language press in Colombia that claim other parts of Colombia are the epicenter of coronavirus in Colombia.